AndreaBlengino/baypy/examples/salary/README.md

 ```

 The summary reports a statistical evidence for a positive effect of
-the year of experience: an increase of 1 year of experience would result
+years of experience: $1$ year increase in experience would result in
-in a increase of ~9.500 in salary.
+$\sim 9.500$ increase in salary.
 Predict the salary distribution for a jobholder with 5 year of
 experience, so the predictor is `YearsExperience = 5`: